zmiin-pm/TestTaskGetnada/README.md

 Filename must be 'credentionals' without file extension.
 File must contain two strings:
 1 - email address ('emailaddress@gmail.com' for example);
-2 - password ('Password123?' for example)
+2 - password ('Password123?' for example).

-Go to the root project folder ('E:\...\TestTaskGetnada' for example)
+Go to the root project folder ('E:\...\TestTaskGetnada' for example).

 To run test from console please execute:

-'mvn clean test' - Chrome browser will be used
+'mvn clean test' - Chrome browser will be used;
-'mvn clean test -Ddriver.type=opera' - Opera browser will be used 'mvn clean test -Ddriver.type=firefox' - Firefox browser will be used
+'mvn clean test -Ddriver.type=opera' - Opera browser will be used;
+'mvn clean test -Ddriver.type=firefox' - Firefox browser will be used;